Statistically, up to 15 per cent of pregnancies end up in a miscarriage. One mum shares her miscarriage experience with us...

 This experience brought my husband and me closer together because it made us realise how much we wanted a family together.
 We also kept reminding ourselves that we were still young and had time to try again.
 This gave us hope that we would have a family of our own one day.

-My biggest challenge: dealing with what people will say
+My biggest challenge: dealing with what people said

 When you tell people about your miscarriage, you’ll come across an array of comments.
 Some are comforting, some are not.
 Just know that people are not trying to upset you or belittle your feelings; most people don’t know what to say in this situation.